What the BRIEF-2 Measures — and What It Doesn't

 When elevated, it looks like: Student cannot break large projects into steps; starts assignments from the wrong end; cannot prioritize what to do first; written work lacks logical organization; unable to estimate how long tasks will take; surprised by deadlines that were communicated in advance; struggles with any multi-day assignment without step-by-step scaffolding.

-ADHD SLD (written expression) AU ID
+SLD (written expression)

 What it measures: The student's ability to check their own work for errors, evaluate whether the approach is working, and self-correct during tasks.
 This is metacognitive self-awareness applied to task performance — knowing when you've made a mistake and adjusting.